 A variety of activities are offered each summer in Middlebury, and taught by the faculty to share their talents and specialized interest in Chinese art and culture.

-Activities available each summer may include the following:
+Activities available during the session may include the following:

 Art of Tea Learn to serve and drink tea with traditional tea sets and drink a range of wonderful Chinese teas.